-When your marriage is clearly not working but you are not yet ready to walk away from it, a separation can provide both of you with a hiatus where you can decide on the direction you want your marriage to take.
+When your marriage is not working, but you are not yet ready to walk away from it, a separation can provide both of you with a hiatus where you can decide on the direction you want your marriage to take.

 What should you do during separation?

-Before making any final decisions it is best to live apart for 60-90 days.
-If it is not possible to live in separate houses establish some ground rules so that there is some emotional separation while living under the same roof.
+If, during your trial separation, it is impossible to live in separate houses, establish some ground rules so that there is some emotional separation while living under the same roof.

 The practical side of a separation

-Separation is never easy.
-It does not matter whose decision it is to separate, you are likely to feel a rollercoaster of emotions.
-It is common to feel numbness or a sense of shock even though you can see that a separation is imminent.
+Marriage separation is never easy.
+It does not matter whose decision it is to separate; you are likely to feel a rollercoaster of emotions.
+It is common to feel numbness or a sense of shock even though you can see that separation is imminent.

-How the separation is going to affect the children is the most important issue.
+When dealing with separation, how the separation is going to affect the children is the most important issue.
 You will need to decide how both of you will divide your time and support among the children.

-When you are in a separated relationship you will need to decide on the living arrangements.
-Will one of you stay in the house that you were living in or will both of you move?
+When you are in a separated relationship, you will need to decide on the living arrangements.
+Will one of you stay in the house that you were living in, or will both of you move?
 Where will the pets live?